ShanghuoLi/pyfof/README.md

 >
 > res = fof(fitsname='./test_for_pyfof.fits', compt=3, I0=0.04, dr=0.023, dv=3, num_min=150, dist=1300, advel=False, plot=True)
 >
-Then, you can save the results to the pick files.
+Then, you can manually save the results to the pick files.
 >
 > output = 'pyfof_results.p'
 >